by Jonas E. Alexis

 In the same vein, Jewish Neocon Max Boot of the same magazine declared when Snowden caught them by surprise that “metadata collection must be continued.”

-“Israel’s espionage activities in America are unrivaled and unseemly…going far beyond activities by other close allies, such as Germany, France, the U.K. and Japan.
+“Israel’s espionage activities in America are unrivaled and unseemly…going far beyond activities by other close allies, such as Germany, France, the U.K., and Japan.
 A congressional staffer familiar with a briefing last January called the testimony ‘very sobering…alarming…even terrifying.’
 Another staffer called it ‘damaging.’
-No other country close to the United States continues to cross the line on espionage like the Israelis do.”
+No other country close to the United States continues to cross the line on espionage as the Israelis do.”